Explore

 Ordinance

-A motion was made by Nikki Fortunato Bas, seconded by Carroll Fife, that this matter be Scheduled to go before the * Concurrent Meeting of the Oakland Redevelopment Successor Agency and the City Council, to be heard 10/17/2023.
+A motion was made by Carroll Fife, seconded by Rowena Brown, that this matter be Approved for Final Passage.
 The motion carried by the following vote:

 Attachments